 During our years of helping people claim their Italian Citizenship, this is one of the most exciting decisions to date.
 This is because for many people, there is now another option on how to apply for your citizenship and, that may be more beneficial in the long run.

-For example, if you have a court case, you can include all petitioners that fall under the same family line, so your adult children and grandchildren can all be included in the same petition, compared to applying separately.
+For example, if you have a court case, you can include all petitioners that fall under the same family line, so your adult children and grandchildren can all be included in the same petition, compared to applying separately, so long as they are within the same jurisdiction.
 What this means is that in one decision, everyone in the family can be granted citizenship, and you don’t have to be here in Italy in person.
 All you need is an Italian lawyer that is an expert in this matter to represent you throughout the process by way of a power of attorney.

 There is more to this than just getting your citizenship faster for one person, but for everyone in the line.
 By using the no-appointment option, your road to Italian Citizenship and all the benefits that await is closer than you think.